 1. Review the Design Education packet for general building information, history, and restoration recommendations.
 2. Prioritize improvements, create a budget, and get in contact with the appropriate professionals if necessary.
 (Architect, Engineer, Codes Official, etc.) 3.
-Evaluate the parapet for potential water leakage and address any issues found.
-4. Implement smaller, less costly improvements first, such as updating the color scheme and signage.
-5. Consider the addition of a canvas awning after initial improvements, taking into account the recessed entrances that provide pedestrian respite.
-6. Explore additional funding and guidance through local resources such as the Arnold Economic Development Corporation, the Arnold Community Foundation Fund, and the Mid-Nebraska Community Foundation.
+Implement smaller, less costly improvements first, such as updating the color scheme and signage.
+This could also include adding benches and planters to be more inviting, as well as aesthetically pleasing 4.
+Consider adding metal awnings above the doors and windows, and consult the appropriate professionals.
+5. Explore additional funding and guidance through local resources such as the Arnold Economic Development Corporation, the Arnold Community Foundation Fund, and the Mid-Nebraska Community Foundation.